hannesdelbeke/kbpv6000-resources/README.md

 description:
  it is an application that allows you to change the keys, lighting options and configure your QMK Keyboard instantly, without the necessity of flashing a hex file.
 With V1, we’ve added a bunch of new features including but not limited to, a keyboard/matrix tester, macro support, custom keycodes, configurable layouts and a mode for keyboard designers to test their integration.

+ Via is built on QMK.
+If your keyboard is on the caniusevia.com list, you’ll still need to have a VIA-compatible firmware loaded.
+It may or may not have one already, but you can download and flash it if it doesn’t.
+You can tell by just launching the Via software with the keyboard plugged in. it will detect your keyboard if it does. (plug directly in your pc instead of a USB hub)

  see this reddit post for a img preview https://www.reddit.com/r/MechanicalKeyboards/comments/kzffd3/help_with_via/

  tried it but doesn't work with current windows release (17/02/2021)